-All Tyre-Shopper tyres that we supply come with the latest EU Tyre Labelling.
-The labels mandated by the EU in late 2012, provide improved information about tyres to help buyers make an information choice.
-The labelling covers fuel efficiency, braking in wet road conditions, and exterior noise.
+The labels, mandated in 2012, provide information to help buyers make an informed tyre choice.
+The labelling covers fuel efficiency, braking distance in wet road conditions, and exterior noise.

-The tyre rating labels are shown in their respective sections below with more information about each label.
+The tyre rating labels are shown in their respective sections below with more information each.

-Tyres indirectly use 20% of fuel consumption due to something called “rolling resistance”.
-Rolling resistance is the friction created when the tyres touch the road.
+Tyres indirectly use a fifth of their fuel consumption due to something called 'rolling resistance'.
+This is the friction created when the tyres touch the road.
 Each tyre has a different amount of rolling resistance depending on its shape and composition.
-Tyres with reduced rolling resistance use less fuel and are less expensive to own.
+They use less fuel and cost less to own.

 2 - Wet Grip & Braking Distances

-Tyres get a rating for their combined wet grip and braking distance rating.
-This is how long it takes for the vehicle to come to a complete stop in wet road conditions.
+Tyres are rated for their combined wet grip and braking distance rating – how long it takes for the vehicle to come to a complete stop in wet road conditions.

-The new wet weather tyre label helps drivers choose the tyre with the shortest stopping distance.
+The EU tyre labels helps drivers choose the tyre with the shortest stopping distance.

-It is useful to know that the braking distance variation between each wet weather rating equates to 3-6 metres of braking distance.
+Braking distance variation between each wet weather tyre rating from A to G, equates to 3-6 metres.
 The maximum benefit is 18 metres shorter braking distance based on driving at 50mph in wet road conditions when choosing A-rated tyres over G-rated ones.

-One wave indicates 3 decibels or more under the current noise legislation.
+- One wave - three decibels or more under the current noise legislation.

-Two waves indicate an acceptable noise level for current and future noise legislation.
+- Two waves - an acceptable noise level for current and future noise legislation.

-Three waves indicate a tyre that will meet current noise mandated levels, but will fail future limits and need changing in the future.
+- Three waves - a tyre that will meet current noise mandated levels, but will fail future limits and need changing in the future.

 Are the labels standardised across tyre brands?

-Yes, whether you're looking at a Michelin, Continental or other brands, the 3 label information can be compared side-by-side.
+Whether you're looking at Michelin, Continental or other tyre brands, the label information can be compared side-by-side.